- Chronic gastritis occurs when your stomach lining becomes inflamed. It can be painless or cause dull, persistent stomach pain.

 - bile flowing into the stomach, or bile reflux

-Similarly, the long-term consumption of alcohol can lead to chronic gastritis.
+Long-term consumption of alcohol can also lead to chronic gastritis.

 Your doctor will ask about your medical history and symptoms.
 A series of tests may also be necessary, including:

-- a test for the bacteria that causes stomach ulcers
+- a test for the bacteria that cause stomach ulcers

 - a stool test to look for stomach bleeding